 HDMI was designed primarily for consumer-electronics applications: Blu-ray players, TVs, video projectors, and the like.
 Despite the confusing cable specifications, it does things that DisplayPort can’t.
 Meanwhile, VESA designed DisplayPort to be the ultimate display interface for computers, so it complements rather than replaces HDMI.

 Unfortunately, many computer manufacturers—especially those building consumer laptops and all-in-ones—seem to have decided that HDMI is enough.
 Here’s hoping that this attitude changes, because DisplayPort offers at least as much to consumers as it does to business users.

-HDMI isn't going anywhere, and we wouldn't want it to, but it's time to for computer manufacturers to show DisplayPort some love, too.
+HDMI isn’t going anywhere, and we wouldn’t want it to, but it’s time for computer manufacturers to show DisplayPort some love, too.

 In the meantime, here’s what you should look for the next time you shop for an HDTV, computer, or monitor:

 As we said at the outset, HDMI is ubiquitous.
 It will appear in just about any TV you might consider buying, and it will be included in every consumer-oriented computer display.
 It should also be present in most video cards, in laptop and desktop PCs, and (as an input, at least) in every all-in-one PC.

 Better desktop displays, desktop PCs, and all-in-one PCs will support DisplayPort in addition to HDMI.
 Laptops, however, have less real estate available for connectors.
 For the most part, consumer laptops will provide HDMI, while business-oriented models will support DisplayPort.

 If you plan to use a laptop with a stand-alone display, you won’t regret paying a little more to get a model that offers DisplayPort: Its support for multiple displays and its ability to connect to nearly any other type of monitor with an inexpensive adapter give it greater flexibility than HDMI possesses.